tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 The original images (JPEG compressed) are 140G in total.
 The average resolution is about 400x350 <sup>[[1]]</sup>.
-Following the [ResNet example](../examples/ResNet), we need images in their original resolution, so we'll read the original dataset instead of a down-sampled version.
+Following the [ResNet example](../examples/ResNet), we need images in their original resolution, so we'll read the original dataset instead of a down-sampled version, and apply complicated preprocessing to it.
 We'll need to reach a speed of, roughly 1000 images per second, to keep GPUs busy.

 Note that the actual performance would depend on not only the disk, but also